sgtzym/sparq/README.md

 # SPARQ ✨

-Type-safe, AST based SQLite query builder for [Deno](https://deno.com/) 🦕
+A declarative, AST-based and type-safe SQLite query builder for [Deno](https://deno.com/) 🦕

 ## Features